kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 | [Travis](#travis)                | No  |yml only | Yes | Yes  | No  | No  | No | Yes |
 | [Vexor](#vexor)                  | Yes   |yml/GUI | Yes| Yes| No | No | Yes| Yes|
 | [Wercker](#wercker)              | Yes  | yml only| Yes | No | Yes| Yes| No | Maybe |

+Not shown in this table are some unique features to Distelli ([Local agent](https://www.distelli.com/docs/kb/using-your-own-build-server), [Kubernetes Dashboard](https://www.distelli.com/docs/k8s/create-project)) and CodeFresh ([launching Docker images](https://docs.codefresh.io/docs/test-your-feature)) so keep that in mind as well.

 Some explanations regarding the values and features: